 After surviving that, you essentially only have one final climb left until you make it to the top.
 For me, it was more a test of my mental endurance at this point than physical.
 (Although, admittedly, my legs were definitely starting to quake a little).
 Once you make it past the rest of the ice and rocky scrambles and lift yourself over that last ledge to the top of the ridge, you will feel a sense of accomplishment like no other.
 Do a Breakfast Club style first pump, if you’re feeling it.

 The vista in front of you is completely incomparable to anything else in the world.
 From the top of Angels Landing, you get a completely panoramic view of the entire canyon.
 Appreciate the fact that you made it up here: you are standing on a ledge in the very middle of Zion canyon.
 Take some time to soak in the views of the Virgin River winding around the forest, and the red, yellow, and vermillion colored sandstone looming over the canyon floor.
 Also, definitely take a snack break here.
 You deserve it.
-But I take that all back if it’s the summer season because in that case you definitely want to high-tail it back to some shade ASAP.

 My legs still shaky during the descent, but my heart a little lighter, I almost forgot that we had an entire hour-long hike back to Scout’s Lookout.
 Since it was late afternoon, the crowds were already starting to thin out and I was busy discussing how many beers I needed when we got down.

-Now, when you get back to Scout’s Lookout, and you’re the type of ambitious person who doesn’t change their font size in Microsoft Word to make an essay assignment fill up the required page length, you can choose to hike up the West Rim trail a little more and really killing your leg day.
+Now, when you get back to Scout’s Lookout, and you’re the type of ambitious person who doesn’t change their font size in Microsoft Word to make an essay assignment fill up the required page length, you can choose to hike up the West Rim trail a little more and really crush leg day.
 However, if you’re like me and chose size 12.5 Times New Roman in college to avoid writing an extra paragraph of your paper, you have the option of hiking straight back down to the Grotto and getting that beer – or three.

 Bottom line: if you’re scared of heights and don’t want to feel like you might slide off the trail at any given moment, don’t do it.
 But if you want to say that you’ve hiked one of the most dangerous trails in the world, with steep 1,000-foot dropoffs on either side of the trail, and take in some incomparable views of Zion canyon while you’re at it, then go for it.